3778/website-research/content/join-us.md

 If you feel that you fit into one, two or maybe even all of these categories: you are welcome to apply!

-## <b>Our team</b>
----
-Diversity is key.
-Our team, spawns multiple backgrounds such as Economists, Engineers, Computer Scientists, Medical Doctors, Journalists and Designers.
-We are partially remote and distributed between Belo Horizonte, São Paulo and Florianópolis.
-More information on specific team members is available [at our homepage](https://research.3778.care/#people).

 ## <b>How to apply?</b>
 ---
-We believe that a selection process should be fair and open to the widest audience possible.
-It should also test and teach the necessary skills.
-There are currently 2 ways of applying, and they differ depending on the position you are interested in.
-We try as much as possible to hire based on candidate **potential** and not just experience.

-### Data Engineer and Data Analyst
+### Data Engineer
-Currently, we don't have a specific challenge for these types of professionals (but we are working on it!).
-For now, please [fill this out](https://forms.gle/xkCHJK164v84VG9F7).
+Currently, we don't have a specific challenge (but we are working on it!).
+For now, please send an email to [join-us@3778.care](join-us@3778.care) with the title "Data Engineer @ 3778" and send relevant information.
+We normally reply in no more than 2 days.

-### Machine Learning Specialist and Data Scientist
+### Machine Learning Specialist, Data Analyst and Data Scientist
 We've created a public challenge that is available at our GitHub page.
 To apply, generate a **private** repository from [our template](https://github.com/3778/ml-challenge) and start solving the challenge.
 When you think it looks good enough, invite [dsevero](https://github.com/dsevero) to be a contributor on GitHub.
 The diagram below illustrates the rest.

 (if the diagram below doesn't appear, please refresh the page)